j91k/confluence_bot/confluence API token guide.md

 1. Click the "Create API token" button
 2. Enter a meaningful label for your token (e.g., "Confluence Knowledge Chatbot")
+3. Select an expiration date for your token
-3. Click "Create"
+4. Click "Create"
-4. A new token will be generated and displayed on your screen
+5. A new token will be generated and displayed on your screen

 ### 4. Copy and Store Your Token Securely